kyegomez/PALM-E/README.md

 To get started, please follow these steps:

 Fork the PALM-E GitHub repository.

 Clone the forked repository to your local machine.

 Install the required dependencies.

 Explore the code and identify areas where you can contribute.

 Create a new branch for your changes.

 Commit your changes and push them to your forked repository.

 Create a pull request to submit your changes for review.

-We welcome contributions in the form of bug fixes, performance improvements, new features, and documentation updates.
+We welcome contributions in any form of bug fixes, performance improvements, new features, and documentation updates.
 Together, we can shape the future of AI and create a better world for everyone.

 Thank you for your interest in PALM-E, and we look forward to collaborating with you!